robinboncoeur/ArtAndAGI/docs/Charlotte/B2Scene14r.md

 My lips twitched.
 Lisa's words were an almond croissant, delicious and deadly.

 "You're so lovely, Lisa," I said.
 And sighed.
-"However."
-I channelled Celeste.
-"The point wasn't really the zipper."
+"However, the point wasn't really the zipper."

 "It was them making you put them in?"